dinesh-m/fintech_finder/README.md

 You may see Streamlit instance open in your browser shortly.
 Interact with Fintech Finder using the drop-down and textbox on the left sidebar.

 ---
-## Fintech Finder Validator Transactions Results
+## Fintech Finder Transactions Results

 **Note:** Take note of 'Sender Address' and 'To Contract Address'in the Ganache window.